Booking Office Restoration Appeal

 Work to restore the building is quite significant and includes providing a new main corner post, main floor beam, floor joists and floorboards.
 It will then also need painting and fitting out.
 Estimates to date price the work at around £20,000.
 This is because of the need for specialist bespoke carpentry.
 Without intervention the deterioration will only continue to the point that restoration is unviable, meaning that the old ‘box could be lost forever.

-As a result, we are urgently appealing for £8,000 (roughly 50% of the cost) to be used as match-funding against grants we are applying for.
+As a result, we are urgently appealing for donations to be used as match-funding against grants we are applying for.

 If you would like to donate you can either:

 Or send cheques payable to ‘Northampton and Lamport Railway CIO’ to: M3919 restoration, Pitsford and Brampton Station, Pitsford Road, Chapel Brampton, NN6 8BA

 We thank you in advance for you kind generosity.

 The project appeared in stores between January and March 2020.
 However, the coronavirus outbreak meant voting in store was suspended and the three good causes at the time were given an equal share of the money (£1,166 each).